REBALANCE-Finance/chainlink-automation/README.md

 The RebalanceStrategy contract does not have any admin access. `setForwarder()` can only be called once, so once it's set, no one can affect the behavior of the contract.
 If you want to create a new Upkeep, you will have to deploy a new RebalanceStrategy contract.

-RebalanceStrategy must have the Executor role in RebalancerManager.
-After deploying the RebalanceStrategy contract and setting the Forwarder, make sure to grant it the Executor role in the RebalancerManager contract.
+RebalanceStrategy must have the Executor role in VaultManager.
+After deploying the RebalanceStrategy contract and setting the Forwarder, make sure to grant it the Executor role in the VaultManager contract.

 ## Prerequisites